 If you were hurt at work and your comp claim has been denied because of horseplay, it is important to speak to an experienced lawyer as soon as possible.
-With offices in Atlanta and Savannah, Parsons & Associates, P.C., can help you make a strong argument against your employer’s horseplay defense and help you get the benefits you deserve.
+With offices in Atlanta and Savannah, Parsons Law Group, can help you make a strong argument against your employer’s horseplay defense and help you get the benefits you deserve.

 Call us or contact us online now for a free consultation and answers to questions such as:

 - What is the horseplay defense to workers’ compensation claims?

 - What should I do if my work injury claim is denied due to horseplay?

 - How can a lawyer help me overcome a horseplay defense so I can get benefits?

 Horseplay Defense & Workers’ Compensation Claims